BV-BRC/BV-BRC-Docs/docroot/user_guides/tables.md

 12. **Information Panel** provides details on the selected item(s).
 If a single item (row) is selected, it provides a listing of the column (category) and the corresponding value for that item.
 If mutiple items (rows) are selected, it provides a summary of the number of items selected.

 ### Filter Tool
-As with all tables in PATRIC, the Filter Tool is available to narrow the display of the items in the table, shown below:
+As with all tables in the website, the Filter Tool is available to narrow the display of the items in the table, shown below:

 ![Filter Button](./images/filter_button.png)